 Yes!
 Hooray Health & Protection do not have any preferred provider arrangements with insurers, so every review we complete is a full, impartial market quote comparison.

 We go to our panel of health insurers (usually at least six) and will provide a comprehensive report of our finding comparing price, claims and servicing.

 Why use Hooray Health and Protection for Private Health Insurance?

-Hooray Health and Protection are experts in the private health insurance sector, with the team gaining vast experience working at insurers and intermediaries under our belt.
+Hooray Health and Protection are experts in the private health insurance sector, and we provide impartial, free advice to help you make the right decision.

-Our background at insurers will also help to make sure that the cover that you take out is at the right price, saving you money in the long term.
+Our background as insurers also helps to make sure that the cover that you take out is at the right price, saving you money in the long term.

 Private Health Insurance – FAQs